Unboundedness phenomenon in a model of urban crime: Abstract

 for all $t \in (0,T)$ and $\eps \in (0,\eps^\star)$.
 Moreover,

 for all $t \in (0,T)$ since by our choice of $q$ we ensured that $\frac{n}{2}(\frac{1}{r} - \frac{1}{q}) < \frac{1}{2}$.
 Combining these estimates, we conclude that there is $K_6 \gt 0$ such that

-which together with (\ref{eq:ve_linf_sobolev_embedding}) is sufficient to complete the proof as $\alpha \in (0,1)$. \end{proof} As our next step, we want to establish some space-time integral bounds for the first solution components $\ue$.
-To do this, we test the first equation in (\ref{problem}) with $\ue$ and then combine the resulting differential inequality with the already established bounds for $\ve$.
-Ultimately, we want to use said space-time bound (together with assumption (\ref{eq:assumption})) to find a sequence of $\eps$ along which $\ue$ at least weakly converges in an appropriate Sobolev space. \begin{lemma} Suppose there are $T \in (0,\infty)$, $\eps^\star \in (0,1)$ and $p > \frac{n}{2}$ such that \eqref{eq:assumption} holds.
+which together with (\ref{eq:ve_linf_sobolev_embedding}) is sufficient to complete the proof as $\alpha \in (0,1)$. \end{proof} Next, we want to establish some space-time integral bounds for the first solution components $\ue$.
+To do this, we test the first equation in (\ref{problem}) with $\eps\ue$ and then combine the resulting differential inequality with the already established bounds for $\ve$. \begin{lemma} Suppose there are $T \in (0,\infty)$, $\eps^\star \in (0,1)$ and $p > \frac{n}{2}$ such that \eqref{eq:assumption} holds.
 Then there exists $C > 0$ such that

 for all $\eps \in (0,\eps^\star)$. \end{lemma} \begin{proof} Using Lemma~\ref{lm:ve_lower_bound} and Lemma~\ref{lm:ve_w1q_bound}, we can fix $q > n > 2$ and $K_1 > 0$ such that